The Fast Radio Burst FRB 20201124A in a star forming region: constraints to the progenitor and multiwavelength counterparts: Origin of the persistent emission from radio to X-rays

 \section{Origin of the persistent emission from radio to X-rays}

 Our EVN observation demonstrated that the emission is extended and that the bulk of the radio emission must arise on scales larger than about 200 pc.
-We argue that this emission is produced by SFR in the host galaxy.
-First, the radio luminosity in galaxies is correlated with SFR \citep{Murphy11} as SFR= $\frac{L_{1.4GHz}}{1.7 10^{28}} M_\odot yr^{-1}$ that, in the case of FRB201124 gives SFR$\approx 10 M_\odot yr^{-1}$.
-This is consistent with the value derived from X-rays, and also in agreement with the smaller values derived from from optical/IR (2-4 $M_\odot yr^{-1}$), considering that the radio may include additional emission from obscured star formation or an older population.
+We argue that this emission is produced by star formation in the host galaxy.
+First, the radio luminosity in galaxies is correlated with SFR \citep{Murphy11} as SFR= $\frac{L_{1.4GHz}}{1.7\times 10^{28} {\rm erg\ s^{-1} Hz^{-1}}} {\rm M_\odot yr^{-1}}$ that, in the case of \frb\ gives SFR$\approx 10 M_\odot yr^{-1}$.
+This is consistent with the value derived from X-rays, and also in agreement with the smaller values derived from from optical/IR (2-4 $M_\odot yr^{-1}$), considering that the radio may include additional emission from heavily obscured star formation \citep{Prescott07,Dye08} or from enhanced star formation that may have occurred over the longer time scale ( $\lesssim 100$ Myr) probed by radio observations \citep{Condon92}.
 Furthermore, the radio spectrum in the 0.4-10 GHz range has a slope of $0.76\pm0.07$, that is consistent with the average of $0.7\pm 0.4$ observed in star forming galaxies \citep{Ibar2009}.